 While a green screen can be fun, they’re not always the best choice.
 If you’re on a sales call, an interview, or any meeting where you need to impress the person on the other end, a green screen is likely to undermine your professional image.

 Why?
-Because in a video meeting, green screens with virtual backgrounds can create a subtle impression that something is off.
+Because in a video meeting, green screens with virtual backgrounds can create a subtle impression that something is off (see our article on portable green screen pitfalls for more information).

 Even with advances in technology, a green screen is relatively easy to spot.
 Because the person in the frame is in a different space than the background, it’s impossible to make them look completely natural.
 While your virtual background may look a lot better with a green screen, it will still look like a virtual background, mostly because of differences in lighting, coloration, and focus between you in your physical space and the virtual background.